 salt and pepper to taste

 Heat up a bit of oil in a large skillet and cook the sausage, onion and garlic until the sausage is golden brown and the onions have softened, about 5 minutes.
+Break up the sausage as it cooks, if you’ve removed the casings then treat it like any other ground meat.
 Add the sage leaves to the mix and cook and stir for a couple of minutes more until the smell of sage really starts to come through.

 Add in the squash and give it all a good stir, then add in the vinegar and cook until the liquid is pretty much evaporated.
 Add in the tomatoes, beans and broth, bring it all to a boil and allow it to simmer gently for 30 to 45 minutes until the squash is tender – add a bit more broth if you feel it’s getting dry.
 Season to taste with salt and pepper, and then serve as you wish!